(Looking For) The Heart of Abelian Polish Groups: Introduction

 \section{Introduction}

-The category of abelian groups with a Polish cover and Borel-definable group homomorphism has been recently introduced in collaboration with Bergfalk and Panagiotopoulos \cite{bergfalk_definable_2020,BLPII}.
-In this work, we have shown that several classical invariants from homological algebra and algebraic topology, including \textrm{Ext }of countable groups, Steenrod homology of compact metrizable spaces, and \v{C}ech cohomology of locally compact metrizable spaces can be seen as functors to the category of abelian groups with a Polish cover.
-This provides \emph{definable }refinements of these invariants that are \emph{finer}, \emph{richer}, and \emph{more rigid } than the purely algebraic ones.
+The category of abelian groups with a Polish cover and Borel-definable group homomorphisms was recently introduced in collaboration with Bergfalk and Panagiotopoulos \cite{bergfalk_definable_2020,bergfalk_definable_2022}.
+In this work, we showed that several classical invariants from homological algebra and algebraic topology, including \textrm{Ext} of countable groups, Steenrod homology of compact metrizable spaces, and \v{C}ech cohomology of locally compact metrizable spaces can be seen as functors to the category of abelian groups with a Polish cover.
+These provide \emph{definable } refinements of such invariants that are \emph{finer}, \emph{richer}, and \emph{more rigid }than the purely algebraic ones.

 In this paper we prove that the category $\mathcal{M}$ of abelian groups with a Polish cover and Borel-definable group homomorphisms is an abelian category.
-The category $\mathcal{A}$ of abelian Polish groups is a full subcategory of $\mathcal{M}$, such that the inclusion functor $\mathcal{A} \rightarrow \mathcal{M}$ is exact and finitely continuous.
-Furthermore, $ \mathcal{M}$ is characterized by to equivalence by the following universal property: an additive functor on the category $\mathcal{A}$ of abelian Polish groups is exact and finitely continuous if and only if it extends to an exact (and necessarily finitely continuous) functor on $\mathcal{M}$.
-In other words, $\mathcal{M}$ together with the inclusion $\mathcal{A} \rightarrow \mathcal{M}$ is a \emph{universal arrow }\cite[Section III.1] {mac_lane_categories_1998} from $\mathcal{A}$ to the forgetful functor from the category of abelian categories and exact (and necessarily finitely continuous) functors to the category of quasi-abelian categories and exact and finitely continuous functors.
-This universal property also identifies $ \mathcal{M}$ as the \emph{left heart }of (the derived category of) the quasi-abelian category $\mathcal{A}$ as constructed in \cite {schneiders_quasi-abelian_1999,rump_almost_2001}; see also \cite {beilinson_faisceaux_1982,buhler_algebraic_2011,rump_abelian_2020}.
+The category $\mathcal{A}$ of abelian Polish groups is a full subcategory of $\mathcal{M}$, such that the inclusion functor $\mathcal{A} \rightarrow \mathcal{M}$ is finitely continuous and exact.
+Furthermore, $ \mathcal{M}$ is characterized up to equivalence by the following universal property: a functor from the category $\mathcal{A}$ of abelian Polish groups to an abelian category is finitely continuous and exact if and only if it is isomorphic to a functor that extends to a finitely continuous exact functor on $\mathcal{M}$, in which case such an extension is unique up to isomorphism.
+In other words, $\mathcal{M}$ together with the inclusion $ \mathcal{A}\rightarrow \mathcal{M}$ is a \emph{universal arrow }\cite[ Section III.1]{mac_lane_categories_1998} from $\mathcal{A}$ to the forgetful functor from the category of abelian categories and finitely continuous exact functors (identified up to isomorphism) to the category of quasi-abelian categories and finitely continuous exact functors (identified up to isomorphism).
+This universal property also identifies $\mathcal{M}$ as the \emph{left heart }\textrm{LH}$\left( \mathcal{A}\right) $ of the quasi-abelian category $\mathcal{A}$ (where \textquotedblleft left heart of $ \mathcal{A}$\textquotedblright\ stands for \textquotedblleft the heart of the derived category of $\mathcal{A}$ with respect to its canonical left truncation structure\textquotedblright ) as constructed in \cite {schneiders_quasi-abelian_1999,rump_almost_2001}; see also \cite {beilinson_faisceaux_1982,buhler_algebraic_2011,rump_abelian_2020}.